telefonicaid/fiware-orion/doc/manuals/user/regex_in_payload.md

 }
 ```

-More detail on this can be found in [the following issue coment at github](https://github.com/telefonicaid/fiware-orion/issues/2142#issuecomment-228062834).
+More details on this can be found in [the following issue coment at github](https://github.com/telefonicaid/fiware-orion/issues/2142#issuecomment-228062834).